 In this work, we have introduced the idea of using sub-universal variational circuits to compare with quantum variational circuits.
 We explored a single-layer circuit composed of variational stochastic matrices, which can be physically realized.
-Numerical experiments have demonstrated that the ansatz we have called PAOA is preferred to QAOA, its quantum analog.
-Though, the following caveats apply.
+Numerical experiments have demonstrated that the ansatz we call the PAOA is preferred to the QAOA, its quantum analog.
+However, the following caveats apply.

-First, and most obvious, is the limited scope available to test quantum algorithms with classical simulators.
+First and most obvious is the limited scope available to test quantum algorithms with classical simulators.
 It would be difficult to justify the extrapolation to practically relevant sized problems from such small qubit numbers.
 Second, PAOA and QAOA were trained using the same algorithm --- in other words, neither was optimized.
 The effect of this can be evidenced in some data not presented here for very small graphs.
 (The reader is encouraged to play with the simulations themselves at \cite{weitz_paoa_2023}).
 On small graphs, QAOA (as trained here) performs equally well as PAOA --- it is only on larger graphs that it struggles.
 We expect QAOA to perform better when its classical optimizer is optimized.
-That being said, PAOA might also improve its performance with hyperparameter tuning.
+Nevertheless, PAOA might also improve its performance with hyperparameter tuning.

 The striking thing we have found is that PAOA works well ``out of the box.''
 It is fast, convenient, and produces high-quality results with no tuning.
 If PAOA can be implemented directly in hardware (as in \cite{2019pbits}, for example) and used to find solutions to CSPs in a cost-effective manner, it would impose a significant opposition to justifying investment in some quantum alternatives.
 In particular, the Reduced PAOA ansatz has good performance on a variety of graphs.
 Based on the strong performance of Reduced PAOA on all the graphs considered, we conjecture that this improved performance is due to it finding the sweet spot where it has enough parameters to compute the cut but not too many to burden the optimizer.
 Moreover, as our ansatz is local, it would be interesting to prove if quantum methods have an advantage over classical as in Ref.~\cite{carlson_quantum_2023}.